jaivox/speech/jaivox/apps/test/README_test.txt

 roads, whether they are fast, and whether they are smooth (meaning, good surface, not too many lights etc.)

 To generate the three agents that will work together, change to the

 bin

 directory (this is created when you installed by running ant) and enter

-java com.jaivox.tools.Jvgen test.conf
+java com.jaivox.tools.Jvgen path_to_apps_test/test.conf

+(In general, refer to test.conf as being in the test directory to make sure that the paths in test.conf are used correctly.)

 The example shows how you can generate the programs for the recognizer (using sphinx, in a directory gen/sphinx), for the interpreter (in